 There is only one spirit that America can claim, and that’s Bourbon.
 It was created here, and can only be made here in America – we’ve got the monopoly on Bourbon.
 On my recent trip to Kentucky, I learned that two important things come out of Kentucky – fast horses and bourbon.
 I luckily experienced both!

-As the rainy day went on and more and more roads were closed, we continued our bourbon day by having lunch in Bardstown at the Chapeze House, famous for their Kentucky based cuisine and many bourbon based dishes.
+As the rainy day went on and more and more roads were closed, we continued our bourbon day by having lunch in Bardstown at the Chapeze House, famous for its Kentucky-based cuisine and many bourbon-based dishes.
 Yes, bourbon isn’t just for drinking, it’s used in everything in Kentucky; syrup, bbq sauce, chocolate sauce, chocolate balls, and my personal favorite – bourbon flavored coffee.

 We made a few more stops, along the Bourbon Trail which consists of the following Distilleries:

 Buffalo Trace, Heaven Hill, Jim Beam, Wild Turkey, Woodford Reserve, Maker’s Mark, Tom Moore, and Four Roses

 In fact, the Bourbon Trail even has a passport, which looks like a real passport and gets stamped at each distillery you visit.
 Once the passport is filled – and you are sufficiently drunk, you send it in and get a free Bourbon Trail t-shirt.
 I can assure you that the Bourbon Trail immigration agents are much nicer than the ones I encounter at the airport!

 Special mention to Mint Julep tours who we used to tour the Bourbon Trail.
 They provide transportation and a guide from Louisville.
 See their website for more information.
 Of course, you can also book car hire and drive yourself around the Bourbon Trail.